 How Fresh Hops are Used in Brewing

-The term ‘Wet Hop’ refers to a process and style of beer in which hops are harvested and utilized fresh off the vine without being processed.
+The term ‘wet-hop’ or ‘fresh-hop’ refers to a process where hops are harvested and utilized fresh off the vine without being processed.
 Fresh hops are used immediately following the fall harvest and are therefore the one truly seasonal beer in a brewery’s lineup.

 Typically, hops are harvested, dried and processed immediately after they’re picked so they can be packaged and stored for use during the year.
 In most cases hops are ground into pellets and vacuum sealed before going into cold storage.
 The processing stops hop degradation and allows for the naturally volatile lupulin glands to maintain their characteristics because – let’s face it – not all beer is brewed in the fall.
 Without preservation, the wet hops would mold and ultimately lose their bitterness and aroma.

 The wet-hop beer, on the other hand, is a truly seasonal beer that embraces the harvest season and the somewhat unpredictable nature of the the sticky, fresh hops.
 For many brewers it’s a fun and creative opportunity to use freshly harvested hops and create unique beers that celebrate the harvest season.

 Wet-hopped beers are logistically challenging to make given the need to typically use the fresh hops within 24-48 hours of being picked but many brewers consider it one of their favorites and craft beer aficionados eagerly anticipate their arrival.